Breastfeeding Stories

 Anyone who has breastfed or fed human milk to their baby can tell you that it was a journey of challenges, perseverance, and – most importantly once it all got figured out – love and bonding.
 Breastfeeding parents from all over New Jersey graciously shared their stories to let you know that you are not alone and that early challenges can be overcome with help and support.

-different breastfeeding positions.
+"I am grateful to my R.O.S.E Breastfeeding Peer Counselor for providing me with information on breastfeeding.
+I learned how to use a nipple guard when my baby is not latching and the different breastfeeding positions.
 She also provided me with a nipple cream and breast pump that made it easier for me to go back to work."

 ~ Keyla